JudgmentLabs/judgeval/README.md

 ## Why Judgeval?

-• **Custom Evaluators**: Judgeval provides simple abstractions for custom evaluators and their applications to your agents, supporting LLM-as-a-judge and code-based evaluators that connect to our metric-tracking infrastructure.
+• **Custom Evaluators**: Judgeval provides simple abstractions for custom evaluators and their applications to your agents, supporting LLM-as-a-judge and code-based evaluators that connect to datasets our and metric-tracking infrastructure.
 [Learn more](https://docs.judgmentlabs.ai/documentation/evaluation/scorers/custom-scorers)

 • **Production Monitoring**: Run any custom scorer online in production.
 Get Slack alerts for failures and add custom hooks to address regressions before they impact users.
 [Learn more](https://docs.judgmentlabs.ai/documentation/performance/online-evals)

 • **Simple to run RL**: Go from agent code to optimization via RL easily without managing compute infrastructure or data pipelines.
 Simply plug onto your agents in production and train!

+• **Experiment with evals**: Test out different prompts, models, or changes to your agent by running tests using any evaluator.
+Visualize and compare results over time!
+[Learn more](https://docs.judgmentlabs.ai/documentation/evaluation/introduction)

 <!--
 <img src="assets/product_shot.png" alt="Judgment Platform" width="800" />